marcus-grant/notes/markdown.md

 Web pages contain documents that are annotated & formatted to provide content that is visually appealing to help the reader connect with the information on the web page.
-Markup language offers the capability of adding features to the text, such as headings, images, lists, and links to the other content, that make the text more appealing and easier to read.
+A [markup language][-lang] offers the capability of adding features to the text, such as headings, images, lists, and links to the other content, that make the text more appealing and easier to read.